-Looking for the best Ireland Music Festivals in 2023!?
-Well, look no further, because the country has tons to choose from and I’ve put together this guide to the best upcoming Festivals in Ireland that’ll keep you dancing all year long!music festivals ireland
+Looking for the best Ireland music festivals in 2024!?
+Well, look no further, because the country has tons to choose from and I’ve put together this guide to the best upcoming Festivals in Ireland that’ll keep you dancing all year long!

 Ireland is renowned for being one of the most beautiful countries in the world – and rightfully so.
 The thought of the Emerald Isle conjures up mental pictures of rolling green hills, friendly locals that love a pint or ten, towering cliffs over charming coastal towns and lots of Guinness!

 Ireland is so much more than all of that though, and music is as much at the heart of Irish culture as anything else.
 Music festivals in Ireland are a dime a dozen, and making the trek to some of the further flung festivals will take you deep into the stunning Irish countryside.
 If your idea of Irish music festivals is contained within the city limits of Dublin and beyond, my list has those in spades too.